 What is City of Portland Sick Leave?

-The City of Portland has a new Sick Time Ordinance that requires employers to provide paid sick leave to all employees not covered under another plan.
-At Lewis & Clark College that is anyone less than 53% FTE, temporary employees, faculty, adjuncts, and non-work study student employees.
+The City of Portland has a Sick Time Ordinance that requires employers to provide paid sick leave to all employees not covered under another plan.
+At Lewis & Clark College that is anyone less than 53% FTE, temporary employees, faculty, and adjuncts.
 Here are the basics: Based on hours from Jan.
 1, 2014 forward, you accrue 1 hour of sick leave for every 30 hours worked, to a maximum accrual of 40 hours per year.
-Although your accrual begins January 1, 2014, you are not eligible to use it until you’ve worked 240 hours and 90 days.
+You are not eligible to use your sick time until you’ve worked 240 hours and 90 days.
 If you are eligible for this plan, Workday handles all of the accrual calculation for you.
-You can view the balance under your ‘All About Me’ section, under the Time Off icon.
+You can view the balance in the Time Off section of Workday.